The Arts at HGHS

 This course is for anyone interested in being a creative visual communicator.
 Students are encouraged to become independent problem-solvers while researching traditional and contemporary graphic designers.
 The course offers a wide range of technical skills from exploring typography, digital/hand-drawn illustration, image manipulation, and layout.
 The creative process is an essential component of this course through ideas development and image regeneration and becoming confident in using digital formats such as Adobe Creative Cloud.

-Level 3
+Level 3 Design

 This course is suitable for students interested in expanding their creative visual communication skills.
 The course will build on students’ knowledge of graphic design conventions such as posters, packaging or magazine layout, logo, or character development while they discover their creative style.
 An authentic learning environment is where the students choose and develop their theme and ideas while using established practice relevant to their desired outcome.
 An independent exploration into the creative design processes and ongoing problem-solving is a crucial component of this course, along with the use of digital formats such as Adobe Creative Cloud.